GiannisPana/AILS-NTUA-at-SemEval-2024-Task-9-Brainteaser/data/README.md

 ```

 ### Test Dataset Format (with an example)
-The presented dataset format represent the result of preprocessing both the test data and their corresponding answers separately.
-Subsequently, these processed datasets were merged to form the structured format outlined.
+The presented dataset format represents the outcome of preprocessing the test data and their corresponding answers separately.
+Afterwards, these processed datasets were combined to create the structured format described.

 ```json
 {